marianesreis/CMAP/README.md

 These codes are under revision and shall be made public soon.
 Preliminary versions of codes may be made available conditioned to direct and reasonable requests.

-Please either create an "Issue" or contact me on mariane.reis@inpe.br for more information.
+Please either create an Issue (https://github.com/marianesreis/CMAP/issues) or contact me on mariane.reis@inpe.br for more information.